AgniRoy1234/House-Price-Prediction-Regression/README.md

 Dataset
 This dataset has 9 columns where the target variable is price.
 The independent variables are factors like number of bathrooms, total sqft area, type of location etc

-The models used here were LinearRegression,DecisionTreeRegression,KNNRegression and GBMRegression
+The models used here were LinearRegression,DecisionTreeRegression,KNNRegression and RandomForestRegression